Code-Institute-Submissions/besheraj-milestone2_Resub/README.md

 # Interactive Frontend Development Milestone 2 "Rock Paper Scissors" Project:
-Rock Paper Scissors project is popular and old game created to entertain users playing against the computer, both user and computer score will increase when one of them win, when the game is a tie nothing changes, to keep it more interesting there is a round count.
+Rock Paper Scissors project is popular and old game created to entertain users playing against the computer, both user and computer score will increase when one of them win, when the game is a tie nothing changes, to keep it more interesting there is a round count, it can be used as a marketing or advertisement tool to get clients attention and entertain them while explotring other prodcuts.

 # User Story:
 **as a user:**